 Often the clichéd excuse for avoiding sex, headaches can in fact be caused by it, lasting anything up to 24 hours afterwards.
-Known as coital cephalgia, postcoital headaches are usually experienced by men and occur shortly after orgasm, because of the sudden change in blood flow and pressure.
+Known as coital cephalgia, postcoital headaches are usually experienced by men and occur shortly after a prostate orgasm, which is usually known as an alternative to the usual orgasm that males can experience whilst taking part in sexual activity.
+This is because of the sudden change in blood flow and pressure.
 The prescribed remedy is to take a painkiller before sex.

 The British Medical Journal identified this new headache hazard in December 2002, following a study conducted by McMaster University, Ontario.
 Also known as the “cold stimulus” headache, it occurs between the eyes after eating or drinking something very cold.
 Fortunately, an ice-cream headache lasts no longer than five minutes and may be prevented by eating ice cream slowly, in small amounts, and by letting it melt in the mouth before swallowing.

 1. Don’t ignore a headache, see your GP, who may refer you for tests such as a CT scan to ensure there are no problems with the blood vessels in your brain.